 Bees, Wasps, and Hornets

-Magic Pest Management LLC has provided services for stinging insects since its inception in the 1960s.
+Magic Exterminating has provided services for stinging insects since its inception in the 1960s.
 There are many different stinging insect species that are considered pests.
 Some of the most common are wasps, hornets (a type of wasp), and yellowjackets (another type of wasp).
 Honey bees, often confused with the aforementioned pests, show little aggression, are mostly beneficial to the local ecosystem, and Magic prefers relocation to extermination.

 Wasps and hornets stings are a serious threat to public health.
 Individuals may have an allergic reaction to these venomous stinging insects and as many as 100 individuals die every year in the U.S. Our reaction is to swat at them when they are nearby, this in turn causes them to release an alarm pheromone which then brings other colony members to its defense.
 Eliminating the wasp or hornets' nest should be performed by a trained professional.
 Magic knows where to look for their nest and quickly eliminate them.